codespore/alphavantage_ruby/README.md

 Or install it yourself as:

-    $ gem install alphavantage_ruby
+    $ gem install alphavantage

 ## Usage

 The library needs to be configured with your account's api key which you can obtain from https://www.alphavantage.co/support/#api-key.
-Set the `AlphavantageRuby.configuration.api_key` to its value.
+Set the `Alphavantage.configuration.api_key` to its value.
 If you are using Rails, you can configure this in an initializer.

 ```
-require 'alphavantage_ruby'
+require 'alphavantage'

-AlphavantageRuby.configure do |config|
+Alphavantage.configure do |config|
     config.api_key = 'your-api-key'
 end
 ```
 ### Accessing Time Series

 ```
-AlphavantageRuby::TimeSeries.search(keywords: 'Tesla')
+Alphavantage::TimeSeries.search(keywords: 'Tesla')
-stock_timeseries = AlphavantageRuby::TimeSeries.new(symbol: 'TSLA')
+stock_timeseries = Alphavantage::TimeSeries.new(symbol: 'TSLA')
 stock_timeseries.quote
 stock_timeseries.monthly
 stock_timeseries.monthly(adjusted: true)